Kurtass History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+The name Kurtass arrived in England after the Norman Conquest of 1066.
 The name Kurtass comes from refined or educated person.
 Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
-CITATION[CLOSE]

 Early Origins of the Kurtass family

-Another 321 words (23 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Kurtass History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kurtass research.
+Another 161 words (12 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Kurtass History in all our PDF Extended History products and printed products wherever possible.

 Kurtass Spelling Variations